Making it in Music

 Music SA is committed to providing you with education, training and development opportunities in the music industry.

-We believe the purpose of the education process and experience at Music SA, is to prepare our participants for their Music Industry vocation, and help them understand where this fits into their process of life long learning.
+We believe the purpose of the education process and experience at Music SA, is to prepare our students for their Music Industry vocation, and help them understand where this fits into their process of lifelong learning.

 - Create an environment that accelerates learning and boosts performance of participants, assisting them to become music industry professionals.